vedikaS-byte/vedikaS-byte/README.md

 - 👋 Hi, I’m @vedikaS-byte
 - 👀 I’m interested in data science and its role in climate and sustainability!
-- 🌱 I’m currently learning the R programming language and have started learning Python as well.
+- 🌱 I’m currently expanding on my experience in the R programming language and have started learning Python as well.
-- 💞️ I’m looking to collaborate on any fellow coders who prefer R as their main programming language.
-I'd love to connect and learn how to improve my coding skills as well!
+- * I will be developing my GitHub throughout the year as I work towards my Master of Enviromental Data Science.
+I apologize for the messiness!*

+*

 <!---
 vedikaS-byte/vedikaS-byte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.